nisat-gg/portfolio/HOW_TO_DEPLOY.md

 # How to deploy the project (on GitHub pages)

-There are 2 methods.

-## Method 1: Using Github Actions
+## Method :

+1. Open github and create a repo.
+(No need to add readme or license at this moment)

+2. Run the commands that are showing on the screen to your git command line.
+     - `git init`
+     - `git add .`
+     - `git commit -m "first commit"`
+     - `git remote add origin https://github.com//example.git`
+     - `git push -u origin main`

+   Now we should be able to see our code in the github repository.

+## Start Deplyoing

+This is how your website will look: (your_github_name.github.io/repo_name)

-1. Update `vite.config.js` base property to match the name of the repository.
-For example, `base: "/2d-portfolio-kaboom"`
+1. We have to change our Vite config! : Update `vite.config.js` base property to match the name of the repository.
+For example, `base: "/your_portfolio"`

-2. Navigate to the repository settings on GitHub and configure GitHub pages to use GitHub Actions by creating a custom workflow.
-Read [this](https://vitejs.dev/guide/static-deploy#github-pages) for more info.

-3. After setting up the custom workflow, go to the Actions tab within the repository.
-From there, select the workflow you created in step 2 and trigger the deployment process.

-4. The portfolio should now be live and accessible through GitHub pages.

-## Method 2: Using Another Repository
+2. Open your git terminal:

-1. Run `npm run build`.
+   - `npm run build`
-2. Take the resulting content of the `dist` folder and put it in a new GitHub repository.
-3. Activate GitHub pages in your new repository's settings.
+   - `git add dist -f` (We need -f because, Vite's default .gitignore, ignores /dist, but we need this folder, so we need to to overwrite that)
+   - `git commit -m "adding dist"`
+   - `git subtree push --prefix dist origin gh-pages` (This creates gh-pages a subtree of our master branch)

+Now we can see gh-pages branch in your github repository.

+3. Go to setting of that repo > go to pages > you can see the URL there.